wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/2-wvd-deployment-overview.md

 ## Assign application groups

-You can assigned a user or group to both a desktop application group and a RemoteApp application group in the same host pool.
+You can assign a user or group to both a desktop application group and a RemoteApp application group in the same host pool.
 However, users can only launch one type of application group per session.

 If a user or group is assigned to multiple RemoteApp application groups within the same host pool, they'll see all the applications published to those application groups.